 This classic quiche recipe is the perfect vehicle for using up leftover roasted vegetables.
 The vibrant colors and flavors of this delicious quiche are sure to become a family favorite.

 Being an impressive centerpiece, this roasted vegetable quiche also makes a gorgeous Christmas or other holiday or special event main course for vegetarians.
-If you can’t find pouring cream (20% butterfat), try the next best thing.
-In the States, that would be half-and-half (18% butterfat).
+If you can’t find pouring cream (20 percent butterfat), try the next best thing.
+In the States, that would be half-and-half (18 percent butterfat).

 - For the Pastry:

 - 2 sheets (12 ounces) frozen ready-rolled shortcrust pastry (pie dough), partially thawed